A wire welder, also known as a MIG welder or a flux core welder, is a semi-automated welding process.

 The advantage of using your wire welder as a MIG setup is that the welds produced are much nicer than with flux core wire.
 The weld bead with a MIG welder is smooth and very nice when done correctly, and there is no slag to chip away.

 Overall, starting out with a wire welder using a MIG setup is the best way for beginners to learn because you can easily see the weld puddle, unlike the flux core process.

 Using A Wire Welder As A Flux Core Setup

-You can also choose to not use a gas bottle with your wire welder, and if you don’t have the capability to hook up gas to your welder then you’ll have no choice but to use your wire welder with flux core wire.
+You can also choose not to use a gas bottle with your wire welder, and if you don’t have the capability to hook up gas to your welder, then you’ll have no choice but to use your wire welder with flux core wire.

 Flux core wire is a hollow wire that is filled with an agent called flux.
-When an arc is created the flux melts and acts as a shield from the atmospheric gases that will contaminate your welds and cause porosity.
+When an arc is created, the flux melts and acts as a shield from the atmospheric gases that will contaminate your welds and cause porosity.

 So, it’s not necessary to use shielding gas with flux core like you would use with MIG.
 It’s important to note that when you are welding with a MIG setup, your wire welder uses solid wire because the gas protects the weld puddle.

 Flux core is the easiest way to begin using a wire welder because there is no gas cylinder to set up.
 You can weld right out of the box!